 Attend meetings without your boss

-As you take on more work and become involved in more projects you will inevitably attend more meetings.
-In those meetings always always say something.
+As you take on more work and become involved in more projects, you will inevitably attend more meetings.
+In those meetings always say something.
 Have an opinion and voice it.
-This will improve your confidence and your colleagues will see that you worth listening too.
+This will improve your confidence, and your colleagues will see that you worth listening too.
 The natural task for assistants in meetings is to take the notes so when you don’t have to ensure that you do not.
 You want to be part of the meeting and offer the other skills that you have.
-Again stepping out of your comfort zone will really help your confidence.
+Again stepping out of your comfort zone will help your confidence.

 Get to know your colleagues

-I don’t just mean get to know what your colleague’s favourite drink at the bar is, or how many kids they have (although that is important), I mean get to know all of your colleagues and how they interact with each other.
-In a big organisation it is impossible to know everyone but you should know all of the departments, who is heading up each department, how big the teams are and what each part of the business actually does.
+I don’t just mean get to know what your colleague’s favourite drink at the bar is, or how many kids they have (although that is important), I suggest that you get to know all of your colleagues and how they interact with each other.
+In a big organisation, it is impossible to know everyone, but you should know all of the departments, who is heading up each department, how big the teams are and what each part of the business does.
 All of this should be easily accessible on your intranet or via HR so do study up.
-If you are representing the boss at a meeting you may not know who the people in the room are on a personal level but you should have an understanding of what they do and what they want from your manager.
+If you are representing the boss at a meeting, you may not know who the people in the room are on a personal level, but you should have an understanding of what they do and what they want from your manager.

-So that was the plan I followed and it certainly has helped over the last few years.
-I do feel much more prepared for meetings I take on behalf of my manager and for meetings I have in general.
-Another little tip I have is to actively listen during meetings in which I am taking notes.
+So that was the plan I followed, and it certainly has helped over the last few years.
+I do feel much more prepared for meetings I take on behalf of my manager and for the meetings I have in general.
+Another little tip I have is to actively listen during meetings when I am taking notes.
 It is surprising how much you pick up on how to conduct yourself at a meeting from other people when you are not there to make decisions.